 As you make these upcoming plans for the new year, don’t forget to reward your team for all of their hard work.
 Be sure to offer incentives to your employees (and yourself if you’re a solopreneur!) and celebrate reaching milestones in 2016.

 Work hard, play hard.
-A little R&R mixed in with the holiday craziness can ultimately yield a great outcome post-holidays when the new year begins, which is exactly what your small business needs to hit the ground running in 2017.
+A little R&R mixed in with the holiday craziness can ultimately yield a great outcome post-holidays when the new year begins, which is exactly what your small business needs to hit the ground running in the new year.

 Creating a business plan for success

-After taking a moment to review past successes and shortcomings, you’ll be poised to start off on the right foot in 2017.
+After taking a moment to review past successes and shortcomings, you’ll be poised to start off on the right foot in the new year.
 Now, go enjoy your holidays and come back refreshed.
 Happy Holidays!